alexdlaird/java-ngrok-example-tcp-server-and-client/README.md

 java -jar build/libs/java-ngrok-example-tcp-server-and-client-1.0.0-SNAPSHOT.jar client
 ```

 And that’s it!
-Data was sent and received from a socket via our `ngrok` tunnel.
+Data was sent and received from a socket via your `ngrok` tunnel.